hashicorp/vault/website/source/docs/internals/architecture.html.md

 to verify the client is authorized and to load the relevant policies.
 The policies are used to authorize the client request.
 The request is then routed to the secret backend, which is processed depending on the type of backend.
-If the backend returns a secret, the core registers it with the expiration manager and attaches the a lease ID.
+If the backend returns a secret, the core registers it with the expiration manager and attaches a lease ID.
 The lease ID is used by clients to renew or revoke their secret.
 If a client allows the lease to expire, the expiration manager automatically revokes the secret.